Catalan Translator

 Catalan - interesting facts

 The Catalan language, a Romance language that originated in the Middle Ages, is rich in history and cultural significance.
 It is the official language of the Catalonia region in Spain, the Balearic Islands, and the Valencian Community, where it is known as Valencian.
-It is also spoken in parts of France, Andorra, and Italy's Sardinia.
+It is also spoken in France, Andorra, and Italy's Sardinia.
 An estimated 9-10 million people worldwide speak Catalan.

 Catalan's emergence as a literary language dates back to the Middle Ages, with the epic poem "Cançó de Santa Fe" and the renowned "Four Great Chronicles."
-However, the history of the language has been characterized by peaks and troughs, reflecting Catalonia's shifting political fortunes.
+However, the language's history has been characterized by peaks and troughs, reflecting Catalonia's shifting political fortunes.
 A fascinating period is the "Decadència" in the 16th century when Catalan experienced a decline due to the unification of Spain and Castilian Spanish becoming the dominant language.

 This dark age was followed by a cultural renaissance known as the "Renaixença" in the 19th century.
 Catalan was revived and promoted as a language of culture and literature.
 However, during Francisco Franco’s dictatorship from 1939-1975, Catalan was brutally suppressed like other regional languages in Spain.
 Post-Franco, there has been a significant revival, with Catalan used in the public sphere, media, and education.